 It’s an honor to be researching in the Folger Shakespeare Library archives this summer, working on my project about early modern legal violence.
 In the picture left, I’m reading a 1580 letter from Anne Broughton to her father Richard Bagot about a jury who committed what we would call “jury nullification.”
 Anne writes,

 this day a Jurie of glomer went on p..ression to the aboutes westner hall being m..shalled with tipstases with goodlie paper hatbandes for acquinting a prisoner at glourer that had killed on medlictmer Atkinsons man in glom..

-Eleven of a Jury… did acquite one Hodye of Felony before Sir Roger Manwood Chiefe Baron in his Circuit in Somersetshire against apparent evidence: they were fined in Star-chamber, and did weare papers in Westminster hall, circa 22.Eliz. (c.
-1580) the which my selfe-saw.
+Eleven of a Jury… did acquite one Hodye of Felony before Sir Roger Manwood Chiefe Baron in his Circuit in Somersetshire against apparent evidence: they were fined in Star-chamber, and did weare papers in Westminster hall, circa 22.Eliz. the which my selfe-saw.

-to march in a public shame procession, being marshaled by the court bailiffs while wearing paper hats (“goodlie paper hatbandes”) that likely read “for wilful perjury.”
+to march in a public shame procession, being marshaled by the court bailiffs (tipstaffs) while wearing paper hats (“goodlie paper hatbandes”) that likely read “for wilful perjury.”
 If convicted of jury nullification, jurists could be whipped, pilloried, have their ears cut off, be imprisoned, or “sometimes by more of these punishments joined together.”
-It gives poignant insight into what juries were willing to do to push back against the law’s violence.
+Their verdict provides insight into what juries were willing to do to push back against the law’s violence.

 Juries could be indicted for their verdicts until 1670, when it was ruled that juries could no longer be compelled to vote against their conscience.